Best Hiking Trails Near Gaylord, Michigan

 A Quick Jaunt

-Sturgeon River Preserve The character of this property is wild: the old cedar and hardwood swamps, mossy forest floor and a huge number of upland maples bearing elk rubs, marks from the second largest elk herd east of the Mississippi.
+Sturgeon River Preserve The character of this property is wild: the old cedar and hardwood swamps, mossy forest floor and a huge number of upland maples bearing elk rubs, marks from the second-largest elk herd east of the Mississippi.
 Bull elk use small trees to remove the velvet from their antlers creating “rubs,” which are frequently seen in this area.
 Enjoy a .75 mile hike, bird watching, cross-country skiing, snowshoeing, fishing and similar low-impact activities at this preserve.
+A boardwalk along the river was just added in 2019, adding convenience to this short but scenic stretch of the trail.
 Take Old 27 North to Whitmarsh Road and go east three miles.
-A small parking area is available alongside the road.
+Parking is available along the road.

 A Bit Longer